 Tom Tresser is the Chief Tool Builder at the CivicLab.
 He teaches civic engagement, public policy and creativity at several local universities.
 In 2009 he was a co-leader of the No Games Chicago campaign and in 2010 he was the Green Party candidate for Cook County Board President.

 Wouldn’t it be great to have a place to connect with activists, practitioners of civic engagement, inventors and artists interested in social change?
-A place that is a combination of a lab, a lounge, a theater, a clubhouse and a school for social change.
+A place that is a combination of a lab, a lounge, a theater, a clubhouse and a school for social change, read this this Inc article, you might find it interesting.
 In Chicago there isn’t one that combines all this in a storefront space with a grassroots vibe that invites people to walk in and connect.
 A gang of like-minded civic scientists and makers are well into the process of designing and launching one!

 The CivicLab will be civic maker space.
 Think of Pumping Station One meets FreeGeek meets 1871 meets the Knitting Factory with a dash of open source tool making and the Little Red School House plus CommuniTeach.